Vince Iwuchukwu: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "USC 2022 Basketball Commitments".
+Rivals.
+Retrieved August 18, 2025.; "2022 USC Trojans Recruiting Class".
+ESPN.
+Retrieved August 18, 2025.; "2022 Team Ranking".
+Rivals.
+Retrieved August 18, 2025.;

 College career

 USC

 Iwuchukwu's college career was jeopardized before it began.
 Weeks after arriving at USC prior to his freshman season, he suffered a life-threatening cardiac arrest during a routine practice.
 Iwuchukwu was hospitalized and doctors were unsure if he would be able to continue playing basketball.
 He ultimately received an implantable cardioverter-defibrillator and was able to make his collegiate debut on January 12, 2023.

 The cardiac arrest appeared to stunt Iwuchukwu's development, and he left USC after averaging 5.5 points and 3.8 rebounds per game during his sophomore season.

 St. John's

 Before his junior season, Iwuchukwu transferred to St. John's to play for Head Coach Rick Pitino.
 He played sparingly for the Red Storm, and entered the NCAA transfer portal for the second time after the season concluded.

 Georgetown

 Iwuchukwu committed to play his senior season for the Georgetown Hoyas.
+After averaging career highs in all major statistical categories across his first four games for the Hoyas, he was forced to miss more than a month of the season due to an undisclosed medical procedure.
+Iwuchukwu returned to the team in January 2026 and finished the season on a positive note.
+He scored a career-high 25 points in a victory over Providence in the regular season finale, and his 17 points and 14 rebounds led the Hoyas past DePaul in the first round of the Big East Tournament.

+During his senior season, Iwuchukwu requested, but did not receive, a waiver from the NCAA for an additional season of college eligibility due to the disruption caused to his career by his cardiac arrest.
+On August 27, 2026, shortly after receiving a temporary restraining order against the NCAA that made him eligible to play a fifth season of college basketball, Iwuchukwu announced that he would return to Georgetown.